 5. Get Free Social Media Monitoring Alerts - Mention.net is like Google Alerts but for social media.
 You enter in the name of your agency and get an email every day showing all the mentions of the agency on social media that day.
 You many not get many social media mentions but if someone did mention you on social media, wouldn’t you want to know?
 Plus they have a free account, that’s the one I use.

 6. Optimize Your Google My Business Profile - Google My Business is a Google-operated program that allows you to fill out complete information about your agency.
 They use this information to learn more about your business and to determine how to rank your agency in the search results.
 Claim your profile and provide accurate information to Google so they’ll show it more in search results.
 Answer every question they ask about your agency with as much details as possible making sure to use keywords you want to rank for.
-In the past, this system has been called Google+ and/or Google Places so you might already have a profile setup.
+If it's not something you're willing to do hire an insurance SEO company because it's really important.

 7. Test Your Contact Form - You'd be surprised how many people have broken contact forms on their website and don’t even know it.
 Test that thing every now and then.
 It seems hard to believe, but contact forms can stop working over time as technology changes.
 It’s more common than you think for something like that to stop working and it could cost you.